Tanya Branning

-Before Abi's funeral, Tanya's friends talk about her being unable to attend the funeral as she has had a nervous breakdown.
-Lauren lies to Max that the funeral has already taken place, but later admits that Tanya does not want him there.
-On the day of the funeral, Cora shouts at Max, urging him to stay away as he has done enough damage to his family, and mentions that she had to sedate a grief-stricken Tanya to get her into the car to go to the funeral.
-Tanya arrives at the church with Cora, but is unable to get out and tells Lauren that she feels like she has failed as a mother.
-Lauren reassures Tanya it is fine for her to miss the service as Abi loved her and at the end; Tanya says goodbye to Lauren.
-Months later, Cora reveals that Tanya has been admitted to a psychiatric hospital because of the increasing trauma of losing Abi.
-When Lauren returns for Dot's funeral in December 2022, she reveals that Tanya has been caring for Cora after she injured her hip, and is upset to miss her funeral.

 Creation and development

 Casting

 In early reports of the character's arrival, her name was spelt Tania.
 This was later changed on the official BBC website.
 Joyner originally turned down the role as she had doubts over whether she could work in a soap opera.
 She said "It was a massive decision.
 I said no originally.
 Playing someone in a soap is a big responsibility.
 People are very protective of the soap and if you are rubbish you can't get away from it."
 Also, having worked quietly and successfully in the industry for eight years, Joyner was unsure if she would be comfortable with the level of fame being on EastEnders would bring her.
 During the affair storyline between Stacey Slater (Lacey Turner) and Tanya's husband Max (Jake Wood), Joyner did not read any parts of the EastEnders scripts other than her own, as she felt her acting was improved by not knowing what Max did behind Tanya's back, and because she felt that she could better justify to herself why Tanya would not suspect Max of cheating if she in reality did not know what he was getting up to.
+After she began appearing in the show as Linda Carter, it was revealed that Kellie Bright had auditioned for the role of Tanya.